Mental Wellness

 • UPEI Student Affairs offers several resources and supports, such as personal counselling, chaplaincy services, academic coaching, accessibility services, Aboriginal student support, and much more!

-• UPEI Counselling Services is staffed by professionally certified counselors who provide short term interventions personal, developmental and mental health issues including (but not limited to) depression, anxiety, relationship concerns, family difficulties, identity issues, stress, and emotional trauma as well as crisis response.
+• UPEI Counselling Services is staffed by professionally certified counsellors who provide short term interventions personal, developmental and mental health issues including (but not limited to) depression, anxiety, relationship concerns, family difficulties, identity issues, stress, and emotional trauma as well as crisis response.
 When issues prove to need longer-term care we can provide help with referral and can offer bridging services until a referral is complete.

 • UPEI Student Health Centre can provide referrals to a psychiatrist, if appropriate, and discuss different options and supports available.
 The nurse and physicians can provide helpful guidance on how to improve sleep patterns, reduce anxiety, make healthier nutrition choices, and more.